iRGBit/indexhelper/README.md

 **Contribute**

-* Feel free to contact me daslebenistkeinponyhof@birgitbachler.com for feature requests
+* Feel free to contact me via hypertext ät birgitbachler dot com for feature requests
 * I would be grateful if anyone wishes to contribute to the stop word text file